 The Women of Risk Community is an inclusive group in which women can thrive, share experiences, and take advantage of meaningful networking opportunities.

 The purpose of the Women of Risk Community is to empower women and men alike, in the risk profession by featuring trends and innovations impacting risk disciplines.
 That is achieved by hosting events to grow and learn from one another, providing an outlet to share tips for navigating the changing landscape of the risk profession.
 This helps connect and engage with all risk professionals to help foster inclusion and create strategic opportunities for development and advancement.

-Join us for a Women of Risk Community – Future of Risk Management networking social in New York City!
+Join us for a Future of Risk Management Session in Minneapolis!